Why Machine Footprint Matters When Moving Mulch or Soil

 - Grading areas

-- Around structures
+- Areas around structures

-- Behind fences
+- Areas behind fences

 - Tight access zones

-- Areas where machines can leave ruts
+- Places where machines can leave ruts

 But final placement can still require control.